avengers-p7/Avengers_P7_Documents/Application_CI/Design/Code Complication.md

 **Definition**: Continuous Integration is a development practice where developers frequently integrate their code changes into a shared repository.
 Each integration triggers automated processes such as builds, tests, and validations.

 **Objective**: To detect and address integration issues early in the development process, ensuring a consistent and reliable codebase.

+***

+# What is java ci code complication

+***Java CI (Continuous Integration)**:

+CI refers to the practice of continuously integrating code changes from multiple contributors into a shared repository.
+CI systems automate the process of building, testing, and validating code changes.
+Common CI tools for Java include Jenkins, Travis CI, GitLab CI, and others.

+***Code Compilation**

+Code compilation is the process of converting human-readable source code into machine-readable code or bytecode that can be executed by a computer.
+In Java, this typically involves using a compiler (e.g., javac) to convert .java source files into .class files

 # Different Tools of java Complication